gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 ### Strings

 In both Elm and Gleam all strings support unicode.
 Gleam uses UTF-8 binaries.
-Elm compiles to Javascript which uses UTF-16 for its strings.
+Elm compiles to JavaScript which uses UTF-16 for its strings.

 Both languages use double quotes for strings.